-In addition to maintaining the above records, vegetation establishment will be assessed in accordance with a site specific rehabilitation monitoring program which will be developed prior to mine closure.
+In addition to maintaining the above records, vegetation establishment will be assessed in accordance with a site specific rehabilitation monitoring program which has been developed and is reproduced in Appendix 2.

 Vegetation monitoring activities will be undertaken periodically at a frequency commensurate with the progress of revegetation, i.e. more frequently following initial revegetation efforts and at a reduced frequency once vegetation is adequately established and natural regeneration is evident.